-LABOR ECONOMICS, DIGITALIZATION, AND AI

-Bachelor in Economics BIE SEP-2023 LED-Ec.3.M.A

-Area Economics

-Number of sessions: 15

-Academic year: 23-24 Degree course: THIRD

-Number of credits: 3.0

-Semester: 1o

-Category: COMPULSORY Language: English

-Professor: ENESTOR DOS SANTOS EDELE

-E-mail: edos@faculty.ie.edu

-ENESTOR DOS SANTOS, PhD

-Enestor Dos Santos is an economist at BBVA Research.
-His previous professional and academic experience includes the World Bank, the Inter-American Development Bank (IADB), and the Wharton Business School.
-He holds a Ph.D. in economics from the University of Pennsylvania (USA), a Master's degree in the same discipline from the Getulio Vargas Foundation (Brazil) and a Bachelor's degree from the Federal University of Rio Grande do Sul (Brazil).

-edos@faculty.ie.edu

-SUBJECT DESCRIPTION

-Labor economics focus on people's decision to work, on firm's willingness to hire, on the wage distribution and employment level that arise from the supply and demand of labor, on the effects of "exogenous shocks" such as digitalization, artificial inteligence, a pandemic and a financial crisis, and on how policy-makers can improve labor market outcomes.
+LABOR ECONOMICS, DIGITALIZATION, AND AI IE University Professor: ENESTOR DOS SANTOS EDELE E-mail: edos@faculty.ie.edu Academic year: 23-24 Degree course: THIRD Semester: 1° Category: COMPULSORY Number of credits: 3.0 Language: English PREREQUISITES A passing grade in "Foundations of Microeconomics" and "Mathematics for Economists" is highly recommended, although not mandatory.
+SUBJECT DESCRIPTION Labor economics focus on people's decision to work, on firm's willingness to hire, on the wage distribution and employment level that arise from the supply and demand of labor, on the effects of "exogenous shocks" such as digitalization, artificial intelligence, a pandemic and a financial crisis, and on how policy-makers can improve labor market outcomes.
 Labor economics is a particularly usefull framework to analyse and understand many of the social and economic problems modern societies actually face.
-It provides tools for the analysis of issues such as the effect of robotization and AI on employment levels, the consequences of welfare incentives (such as minimum income schemes) on work incentives, the impact of immigration on the wage of native workers, the evolution and the drivers of income inequality, the suitability of adopting affirmative action programs, etc.

-Labor economics is a thriving research field, suitable for applying micro and macroeconomic theories as well as a very rich area to explore empirically.
-It is also a functional input in the studies on discrimination, digital economics, social policies, pension reforms, childcare, fertility, human resources management, development, industrial organization, political economy, etc.
+It provides tools for the analysis of issues such as the effect of robotization and AI on employment levels, the consequences of welfare incentives (such as minimum income schemes) on work incentives, the impact of immigration on the wage of native workers, the evolution and the drivers of income inequality, the suitability of adopting affirmative action programs, etc. Labor economics is a thriving research field, suitable for applying micro and macroeconomic theories as well as a very rich area to explore empirically.
+It is also a functional input in the studies on discrimination, digital economics, social policies, pension reforms, childcare, fertility, human resources management, development, industrial organization, political economy, etc. OBJECTIVES AND SKILLS 2.1.
+OBJECTIVES After finalizing this course, students should be able to analyze and understand labor markets in general and in particular regions or sectors, of identifying the reasons for its healthy or unhealthy state, and of making their own critical assessment regarding labor policies and the impact of exogenous factors such as the digitalization and AI, among many others.

-LEARNING OBJECTIVES

-2.1.
-OBJECTIVES

-After finalizing this course, students should be able to analyze and understand labor markets in general and in particular regions or sectors, of identifying the reasons for its healthy or unhealthy state, and of making their own critical assessment regarding labor policies and the impact of exogenous factors such as the digitalization and AI, among many others.
 For this purpose, the course will develop a theoretical background, but will keep a strong focus on practical issues.
 2.2.
-SKILLS

-Students are expected to acquire the following skills:
+SKILLS Students are expected to acquire the following skills: